home-assistant/home-assistant.io/source/_docs/scripts.markdown

 #### Repeat Loop Variable

-A variable named `repeat` is defined within the repeat sequence.
+A variable named `repeat` is defined within the repeat action (i.e., it is available inside `sequence`, as well as `while` or `until` when those options are used.)
 If repeat sequences are nested, it always applies to the inner-most loop.
 It contains the following fields:

 field | description